 That was like Bruce, to evaluate everything, even her personal life, in terms of its utility to the current fanac.

 When Bruce raised this expedition, it sounded like good fanac.

 Fallen Angels 74

 2001 Science Fiction Chronicle Mar.
 51/1

 Bill was originally a ‘con fan’ and a ‘club fan’—more interested in the face-to-face socializing offered by fandom than in written fanac.

-Robert Bloch, 'Some of my Best Fans Are Friends'
+Fred Galvin submitted a 1956 cite from an article by Robert Bloch, "Some of my Best Fans Are Friends".